Dovizia (Donatello)

 Dovizia was a 1431 monumental statue by the Italian renaissance sculptor Donatello (c.
-1386 - 1466) once placed atop the Colonna dell'Abbodabza in the Mercato Vecchio (located in what is today the Piazza Della Repubblica) in Florence.
-The statue wss commissioned by the Commune of Florence.
+1386–1466) once placed atop the Colonna dell'Abbodabza in the Mercato Vecchio (located in what is today the Piazza Della Repubblica) in Florence.
+The statue was commissioned by the Commune of Florence.

 Dovizia translates as plenty (an Italianization of divitiae i.e Latin for prosperity or wealth), and was a symbol of Florence's abundance.
 Later miniature copies of the statue by artists such as Giovanni Della Robbia were placed in Florentine homes as symbols of fertility and a reminder to populate.
 It has been argued that the statue was created in part for its value as a work of Florentine political propaganda as preceded in history by Trajan's Column in Imperial Rome.

-The statue had a large basket of fruit on its head and a carried a cornucopia in one arm.
+The statue had a large basket of fruit on its head and carried a cornucopia in one arm.

 The work was carved from pietra serena a blue sandstone heavily used in architectural detailing in renaissance Florence.